 BITS/SSU equipment should provide both DS1 and CC timing signal outputs.

 ESF DS1s should be used for BITS timing signals to utilize SSM.
-BITS timing DS1s are framed all-ones signals and SSM is conveyed using the framing bits.
+BITS timing DS1s are framed all-ones signals, and SSM is conveyed using the framing bits.
 If the timed equipment does not accept DS1 BITS inputs, then CC signals can be used.
 CC timing signals do not support SSM.

-BITS-timed equipment should have the ability to monitor timing signals for acceptable performance.
+BITS-timed equipment should be able to monitor timing signals for acceptable performance.
 The equipment should also be able to automatically switch to the backup reference signal when the primary timing signal degrades.

 PDH MW equipment typically will not have BITS timing options.
 DS1s and DS3s on a PDH MW system are plesiochronous.
 Timing reference signals can pass between locations on a plesiochronous system.
 Bit or pulse stuffing methods will not significantly affect the timing signal, as long as jitter is controlled.

 PDH jitter accumulation is a concern if signals drop and reinsert in a chain of several multiplexers along a multi-hop, linear MW system.
-SSU or similar equipment can be used to de-jitter or to retime the DS1 on longer linear systems.
+SSU or similar equipment can be used to de-jitter or to re-time the DS1 on longer linear systems.

 DCSs and CBs should have external BITS input capability.